 Cambria Township man to stand trial in shooting death of grandson; attorney argues for self-defense

 Jul.
-8—EBENSBURG — A Cambria Township man was ordered on Wednesday to stand trial for the April shooting death of his grandson, Jacob T. Fisher, 21.
+9—EBENSBURG — A Cambria Township man was ordered on Wednesday to stand trial for the April shooting death of his grandson, Jacob T. Fisher, 21.

 John T. Oblinsky, 67, of the 1700 block of Fairlane Road, was held for court following a preliminary hearing before District Judge Frederick Creany, of Ebensburg.